 Is the team getting interrupted or working on too many things at the same time?
 Or has the team a habit of creating larger commits and Pull Requests?

-Team collaboration on issues
+Team collaboration

-Issues that the team collaborates on are more likely to be completed faster and are usually more fun to work on due to social interaction, knowledge sharing and quicker reviews.
+Issues that the team collaborates on are more likely to be completed faster and are usually more fun to work on due to social interaction, knowledge sharing, and quicker reviews.

 Look for stories with a high amount of collaborators, and continuous delivery (commits happening regularly every day).